Slaymish/my-digital-garden/src/site/notes/EEEN202/EEEN Asynchronous Counters.md

 - In 1111 counting state
 	- The NT of the 16th clock pulse is what resets it
 	- A will toggle first, then others with follow
-	- Thats the reason its not synchronous
+	- That's the reason its not synchronous
 	- 80 nanoseconds to reset

-### MOD number
+## MOD Number
 { #8b1771}